What we use your information for

 It is collected using forms, letters, email, telephone contact and from details held on computer systems

 Who we share information with

 We do not make your personal information available to companies for marketing purposes.
-Information is shared with other Council Departments and external organisations where necessary to deliver public functions; it is shared where the law allows and in order to maintain accuracy, detect fraud and protect public funds.
-For example;
+Information is shared with other Council Departments and external organisations where necessary for the recovery of rent and rent arrears; it is shared where the law allows and in order to maintain accuracy, detect fraud and protect public funds, for example Debt Collection Agencies

 Security and retention of your personal data

 Personal data is stored within Hull City Council’s secure computer network and offices that have controlled access.
 It is retained for as long as there is a business and legislative need for it, normally for the current year, plus 6 years following the end of interest.